only search Harmonie II |

 When we first purchased Harmonie in 2005 we requested quotations from several UK companies and none of them quoted a premium anywhere near the Dutch companies but in 2012, when we did the same exercise, UK companies were half the premium of the Dutch.
 This was partly due to the devaluation of Sterling since 2008 but that only accounts for a quarter of the premium so it pays to regularly check the market.

 Which Insurance Company?

-In Holland EFM and Oranje Verzekeringen are the two main insurers.
-EFM was the insurer of Harmonie when we bought her but refused to reinsure her as we were not Dutch or Belgian residents.
+In Holland EOC and Oranje Verzekeringen are the two main insurers.
+Bother the above links now take you to EOC so presumably the two companies are now one.
+EOC (formally EFM) was the insurer of Harmonie when we bought her but refused to reinsure her as we were not Dutch or Belgian residents.
 Our broker put us in touch with Oranje who were quite happy to reinsure us.
 We do not know what the EFM policy is towards non-residents now.